julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

-By combining quantitative and qualitative approaches, the research achieved a balance between depth and breadth.
-While this approach may sacrifice some depth in individual areas, it was crucial for covering LOUD’s wide-ranging applications across cultural heritage fields.
+As a Digital Humanitis, I combined quantitative and qualitative approaches.
+I collected data from web pages, meeting minutes, or GitHub issues.

-The empirical studies follow a three-act structure, each study offering a distinct perspective on LOUD’s role and effectiveness.
-Two central perspectives—community practices and semantic interoperability—interweave throughout, linking these studies and showing how LOUD is applied in various socio-technical contexts, namely as empirical chapters I studied the social fabrics of the IIIF and Linked Art communities, the PIA research project as a laboratory to implement LOUD standards, and investigated LUX, Yale Collections Discovery platform.
+The empirical studies follow a three-act structure, namely I studied the social fabrics of the IIIF and Linked Art communities, the PIA research project as a laboratory to implement LOUD standards, and investigated LUX, Yale Collections Discovery platform.

+While I may have sacrificed some depth in individual areas, it was crucial for covering LOUD’s wide-ranging applications.

  -->